kamailio/kamailio-wiki/tutorials/faq/main.md

     #or in above case:
     remove_hf_value("Record-Route[3]");

-???
-Why the SIP requests are replied with "483 Too Many Hops" or "513 Message Too Large"?
+### Why the SIP requests are replied with "483 Too Many Hops" or "513 Message Too Large"?

-!!!
-In both cases, the reason is probably an error in request routing script which caused an infinite loop.
+:page_with_curl: In both cases, the reason is probably an error in request routing script which caused an infinite loop.

 You can easily verify whether this happens by watching SIP traffic on